6 Best Neighborhoods to Live in Kona

 What is the difference between Mauka and Makai in Kona?

 In Hawaii, directional terms are based on the landscape.
-Mauka means "toward the mountain" (higher elevation, cooler, more rain, lush landscapes), while Makai means "toward the ocean" (sea level, hotter, drier, close to beaches).
-When choosing a neighborhood in Kona, elevation is the biggest factor in your daily climate.
+Mauka means "toward the mountain" — higher elevation, cooler temperatures, more rain, and lush landscapes.
+Makai means "toward the ocean" — sea level, hotter, drier, and close to beaches.
+When choosing a neighborhood in Kona, elevation is the biggest single factor in your daily climate.
+Alii Drive, Keauhou, Kahakai Estates, and Kohanaiki are all Makai (oceanside).
+Holualoa is Mauka (mountain side).
+Kona Palisades sits in between.

 What is the most walkable neighborhood in Kona?

-The Alii Drive corridor in Downtown Kailua Village is the most walkable neighborhood in Kona.
-Residents living in condos along this strip can easily walk to open-air restaurants, coffee shops, the Kailua Pier, and local farmers markets without needing a car.
+The Alii Drive corridor in Downtown Kailua Village is by far the most walkable neighborhood in Kona.
+Residents living in condos along this strip can walk to open-air restaurants, coffee shops, the Kailua Pier, local farmers markets, and the waterfront without needing a car.
+No other Kona neighborhood comes close to this level of walkability.
+If daily walkability is your top priority, Alii Drive condos are the only real choice in the market.
+Browse Kailua-Kona condos for sale.

 Still Can't Decide?